Nantasket is available in a few formats!

 The original pattern, available here, is a traditional pattern, written in multiple sizes, with a fixed gauge.
+You get both the pullover and the cardigan as part of this traditional pattern.
 To make the traditional pattern fit you well, modifications are likely required.
 (My books, Knit to Flatter and Knit Wear Love, have guidance on selecting a size and performing the modification math, as does my website.)

 The cardigan version of Nantasket is currently only available in traditional pattern form.

-The pullover version of Nantastket is available both in traditional pattern form, and directly via CustomFit.
+The pullover version of Nantasket is available both in traditional pattern form, and directly via CustomFit.
 CustomFit will write a Nantasket pattern specifically to your personal gauge, measurements, and choice of fit.

 Photographs copyright Amy Herzog 2013.
 Technical editing by Alison Green.